Aervyon/blog/cls7ow6mf000n08jwfe076w7l.md

 Now.

 ## Just who are you?
-Why should I you?
+Why should I trust you?

 Well, I'm an undergraduate computer science student, and I've been developing software (mainly websites and APIs) for around 6 years, in my spare time.
 As to why you should trust me?
 That's up to you, you can go take a look at all of my public work on [my github](https://github.com/Aervyon), you can ask the people I've worked with (if you can contact them), or you can contact me on [Twitter](https://twitter.com/Aervyon).
 If you have a business inquiry you can email [aervy@aervyon.com](http://mailto:aervy@aervyon.com)

-p.s I'm making a new site.
-Be on the lookout for it, it's nearly done.

 \*If you're still reading this wonder "hey what's a Folderr?" you can check out [the Folderr github](https://github.com/Folderr) and [Folderr's Docs](https://folderr.net)